yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 Select Azure regions based on where the customer resides Deploy to low-carbon regions

-**Aim for Stateless Design**, _ to reduce the in-memory or on-disk data required by the workload to function_
+**Aim for Stateless Design** _to reduce the in-memory or on-disk data required by the workload to function_

 :heavy_check_mark: (if possible), Aim for [Stateless Design](/azure/aks/operator-best-practices-multi-region#remove-service-state-from-inside-containers)